cdcdd15/raiffaisen-accounts/README.md

-## raiffaisen-accounts (Spring boot project to manage accounts and use exchange rates from external online service)
+## rffsn-accounts (Spring boot project to manage accounts and use exchange rates from external online service)

 ### Build project and start containers